 The tricky part is finding who and where to serve the subpoena for the phone company.
 You can’t just send it by certified mail to the address on the phone company website.
 All big corporations have registered agents in each state who are appointed to accept service of legal documents on behalf of the company.
 You will need to find out who the registered agent is for the phone company in your state and then serve the subpoena on that agent.

-Most cellular carriers may have a separate compliance office set up expressly to handle legal requests for phone records.
+Most cellular carriers may have a separate compliance office set up expressly to handle legal requests for cell phone records.
 You can usually speed up the response time by sending your subpoena directly to the compliance office for the carrier.
 You will still need to serve the subpoena on the registered agent, even if you also send a copy to the compliance office.

 How Long Does it Take for the Cell Phone Company to Respond?